Answer Engine Optimization (AEO): The Complete Guide for 2025

 Google selects featured snippets algorithmically, but patterns emerge:

 The opportunity is significant.
-If you can capture a featured snippet, you essentially own two positions on page one - the snippet and your organic listing.
+Capture a featured snippet and you essentially own two positions on page one.

 Voice assistants typically give one answer.
 One.
 If you're not that answer, you don't exist in voice search.

-ChatGPT, Perplexity, Claude, Gemini - these systems synthesise answers from multiple sources and deliver them conversationally.
+ChatGPT, Perplexity, Claude, Gemini.
+They synthesize answers from multiple sources and deliver them conversationally.

-This overlaps with GEO (Generative Engine Optimization).
+This overlaps with GEO.
 The distinction: AEO focuses on structured answer extraction.
-GEO focuses on being cited by AI systems that generate novel responses.
+GEO focuses on being cited by AI systems generating novel responses.

-Those info boxes that appear on the right side of Google results - for companies, people, products.
+Those info boxes on the right side of Google results for companies, people, products.
 They pull from trusted sources and display authoritative information directly.

 AEO starts with understanding how people ask questions.